faustino-garcia/myrecipes-fgm/README.md

   db_password: your_password
 ```

-Then, to set up credentials for the test database, run the following command:
+Then, to set up credentials for the test database, run the following command on a mac:

 ```
 $ EDITOR='code --wait' rails credentials:edit --environment test